VenRoot/Ven/README.md

 Welcome to my profile :)

-I'm a standalone TypeScript/NodeJS developer, trying my best to lean and contribute to the Open Source Community!
+I'm a standalone TypeScript/NodeJS developer, trying my best to learn and contribute to the Open Source Community!

 ♥️GNU♥️
 ♥️Free Software♥️